Death metal in Indonesia

+Death metal, a form of heavy metal music.
+Along with the main genre of Indonesian heavy metal, death metal is extensively popular in the country of Indonesia and maintains a vast regional scene since the early 90s.
+Prominent bands include Jasad, Burgerkill, Asphyxiate and Purgatory.

-Indonesian grindcore refers to grindcore music performed by acts within Indonesia, which has maintained a sizeable regional scene since the early 1990s.
-Due to sheer distance from the geographical origins of grindcore in Europe and North America, Indonesia is not typically considered to be a major segment of the worldwide grindcore scene.
+Due to sheer distance from the geographical origins of death metal in Europe and North America, Indonesia is not typically considered to be a major segment of the worldwide death metal scene.
 However, some Indonesian bands, such as Noxa, have played at major global extreme music festivals, including Obscene Extreme.
 The relative isolation of the scene, and comments made by Indonesian President Joko Widodo, in which he listed the grindcore/death metal band Napalm Death amongst his favourite bands, has aroused significant global media interest in the scene.

 Historical context

 Indonesia is an archipelagic country of approximately 18,000 islands stretching along the equator in South East Asia.
 The area of Indonesia is populated by peoples of various migrations, creating a diversity of cultures, ethnicities, and languages.
 An attempted coup in 1965 led to a violent army-led anti-communist purge in which over half a million people were killed.
 General Suharto politically outmaneuvered President Sukarno, and became president in March 1968.
 In the aftermath of Suharto's rise, under the New Order regime, hundreds of thousands of people were killed or imprisoned by the military and religious groups in a backlash against alleged communist supporters, with direct support from the United States.

 In the late 1990s, however, Indonesia was the country hardest hit by the East Asian Financial Crisis, resulting in political and economic instability, social unrest, corruption, and terrorism.
 The crisis eroded domestic confidence with the New Order and led to popular protests.
 The Reformasi era following Suharto's resignation, led to a strengthening of democratic processes, including a regional autonomy program, the secession of East Timor, and the first direct presidential election in 2004.

 The process of Reformasi also resulted in a higher degree of freedom of speech, in contrast to the pervasive censorship under the New Order.
 This has led to a more open political debate in the news media and increased expression in the arts, especially within Indonesian musical spheres.
 Concurrent with the increasing cultural liberalisation, Indonesians began to consume a greater variety of media, including early bootlegs of grindcore recordings.